amartya00/ProjectTemplate/README.md

   - Tool save you time and make you happy.

 ### Long version
-Did you try to build a project and spend hours building its dependencies?
-Then spend a couple more trying to cook a docker image or EC2 AMI trying to create a deployable environment for your code?
+Did you try to build a project and spend hours ***building its dependencies***?
+Then spend a couple more trying to ***cook a docker image*** or ***EC2 AMI*** trying to create a ***deployable environment for your code***?
 If yes, then continue reading...

 Most programming languages have their own dependency management systems.
 Java has Maven, Python has pip.
 There is no standardized one for c++.
-Also, what if you code in multiple languages and have a lot of private dependencies that you do not care to upload to the programming language specific repositories?
+Also, what if you ***code in multiple languages*** and have a lot of ***private dependencies*** that you do not care to upload to the programming language specific repositories?

 I faced these problems.
-So to help me reduce the time spent bootstrapping and focus more on coding, and to teach myself python with some interesting project, I started to develop **Bob**.
+So to help me ***reduce the time spent bootstrapping*** and focus more on coding, and to teach myself python with some interesting project, I started to develop **Bob**.

 The idea behind Bob is simple.
-It should help me quickly go from source code to installable snap packages. **Snap packages** are central to Bob.
+It should help me ***quickly go from source code to installable snap packages***.

+**Snap packages** are central to Bob.
 Snap is a packaging format for apps and solves a lot of problems regarding runtime compatibilities.
-If you are not familiar with snaps, please read a little bit about them [here](https://snapcraft.io/).
+If you are not familiar with snaps, please read a little bit about them [***here***](https://snapcraft.io/).
 Snapcraft is an awesome piece of technology and definitely worth considering whether you want to create server apps or desktop apps.
+So to Summarize:
+  - This tool helps with the ***dependency resolution issue*** by fetching your dependencies from your own private repo.
+  - It takes care of the ***runtime env issue*** bu producing snaps as deployable artifacts.

 Moving on; somewhere on the internet, I have a bunch of tar files, that contain libraries and headers that I want to use with my project.
 Bob goes online and fetches them for me.
 It also helps the build system use these fetched dependencies.